-Brita pitchers come in a range of colors, designs and sizes.
+A Brita filter pitcher can come in a range of colors, designs and sizes.
 The devices do not purify water; rather, they reduce the taste and odor of chlorine and reduce the presence of impurities and contaminants such as copper, cadmium and mercury in your water.
-Contaminants can enter your water by means of discharge and runoff that make their way into the water supply or through your plumbing itself.

 They're very convenient to have in a home, especially in places were tap water isn't the cleanest.
 But, to work at it's best, the Brita pitcher should be clean as well and the filter needs to be replaced regularly.
 Not using a Brita filter replacement means that any water put into the filter will still be dirty, or become even dirtier than it was before.

 Video of the Day